Ylianst/MeshCentral/docs/docs/meshcentral/customization.md

 ## Web Branding

-You can put you own logo on the top of the web page.
+You can put your own logo on the top of the web page.
 To get started, get the file “logoback.png” from the folder “node_modules/meshcentral/public/images” and copy it to your “meshcentral-data” folder.
 In this example, we will change the name of the file “logoback.png” to “title-mycompany.png”.
 Then use any image editor to change the image and place your logo.

 ![](images/2022-05-19-00-38-51.png)